-Management asserts that they are not aware of any misappropriations of public funds or assets that occurred during the year.
+Management asserts that they are not aware of any misappropriations of public funds or assets in the audit year.
 We did not note any in our tests.

 24. Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.